 When it comes to controlling your cholesterol, statins are king.
 But can fish oil work to reduce cholesterol as well?

-Fish oil is most often taken in supplement form, though it is found naturally in fish.
+Fish oil is most often taken in supplement form, though it’s found naturally in fish.
 It contains omega-3 fatty acids, which are credited with a range of health benefits.

-What the Research Says
+What the research says

 Fish oil supplements have been tied to a long list of benefits, including decreased triglycerides (the fats in your blood), decreased risk of heart disease and stroke, increased brain health, diabetes management, and much more.

 Speak with your doctor about your options and the benefits and risks of statin therapy.
 The FDA recently updated statin warnings, indicating that the drugs aren’t right for everyone.

 Many people take supplements as a preventive measure.
 But the best way to help prevent high cholesterol is by making healthy lifestyle choices, including quitting smoking, eating a healthy diet low in saturated and trans fats, and managing your weight.